AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 Here is a general workflow for updating the integrated AGLint version in the VSCode extension.

+> [!NOTE]
-> **Note**: VSCode extension has its own "integrated" version of AGLint.
+> VSCode extension has its own "integrated" version of AGLint.
 Technically, this is a bundled version of
 > AGLint with the extension.
 This is done to avoid the need to install AGLint separately, but the extension is capable
 > of using the external AGLint version if it is installed by some package manager.